Your emails engaged them. Your products interested them. But they didn't buy. They didn't even cart a product.

-But even a perfect website is no guarantee that consumers won’t simply be distracted before making a purchase.
+But even a perfect website is no guarantee that potential customers won't simply be distracted before making a purchase.

 Luckily, there are ways to bring these browsers back.
-Shopping recovery emails let you communicate with browse abandoners in real time, and encourage them to continue shopping.
+Abandonment emails let you communicate with browse abandoners in real time, and encourage them to continue shopping.

-Here we’ll explore why you need a browse abandonment email strategy, and how to get started.
-Then we’ll arm you with some successful examples for inspiration.
+Here we'll explore why you need a browse abandonment email strategy, and how to get started.
+Then we'll arm you with some successful abandonment email examples for inspiration.

 What is browse abandonment?

-Browse abandonment occurs when a shopper visits your site and looks at your offerings, but leaves without adding anything to their shopping cart.
+Browse abandonment occurs when a potential customer visits your site and looks at your offerings, but leaves without adding anything to their shopping cart.

 Our research indicates that for every 100 visitors to your website, 39 will look at products – but only 12 will put an item in their basket.